SpineEventEngine/SpineEventEngine.github.io/privacy/terms-of-use.md

 networks, support forums owned and under control of TeamDev.

 ## Copyright and Usage of the Website Content
-The copyright and all other rights to the materials on this site belong to TeamDev Ltd.
+The copyright and all other rights to the materials on this site belong to TeamDev&nbsp;Ltd.

 You are entitled to view, download and reproduce any materials contained on this website solely for your internal use or personal information.
 When using information from this site you should:
 - leave all the respective original notices in place;
 - utilize the images on the site only together with the surrounding text;
-- include the following copyright notice: &#169; TeamDev Ltd. All rights reserved.
+- include the following copyright notice: &#169;&nbsp;TeamDev&nbsp;Ltd. All rights reserved.

 You are strictly prohibited to publish or use for any commercial purposes any materials from this website without prior written permission from TeamDev.